sikkimlfa/sikkimlfa.github.io/_posts/2026-08-05-ulb-reports.md

 # Essential Structure of an Audit Report

-A professional Local Fund Audit Report generally contains the following sections.
+A professional Local Fund Audit Report generally contains the following sections:

 1. Executive Summary
 2. Scope of Audit